VIVA Germany: Discontinuation

-In June 2018, Viacom announced its decision to discontinue VIVA at the end of 2018.
-Viacom general manager Mark Specht said in an interview that the channel is profitable, but that Viacom wants to focus on its three core brands MTV, Comedy Central and Nickelodeon as it sees bigger growth opportunities there.
-The slot will be filled by Comedy Central, which had already shared its slot with VIVA since 2014 and after the end of VIVA will become a 24-hour channel after so far has been only broadcast in the evening and night hours while VIVA was broadcast at daytime.
+In June 2018, Viacom announced its decision to discontinue VIVA at the end of the year.
+Viacom general manager Mark Specht said in an interview that the channel is profitable, but that Viacom wants to focus on its three core brands, MTV, Comedy Central and Nickelodeon, as it sees bigger growth opportunities there.
+The slot was filled by Comedy Central, which had already shared its slot with VIVA since 2014 and was to become a 24-hour channel.
+Comedy Central had so far been broadcast only during evening and night hours, while VIVA was broadcast at daytime.

-On 31 December 2018 at 14:00 CET, the channel aired its final music video, "Viva Forever", by the Spice Girls, which had also been aired when sister channel in the UK and Ireland ceased broadcast earlier in the year.
-Shortly after, the channel aired a farewell bumper, featuring several music artists, former hosts and other celebrities (including DJ BoBo, Loona, Alex Christensen, Udo Lindenberg and Oliver Pocher) saying their goodbyes.
-After the bumper ended, the channel aired the music video of "Zu geil für diese Welt" by Die Fantastischen Vier (which was also the first music video that was aired back in 1993) and then faded into a black screen featuring the old 2002-2004 VIVA logo with the words "Rest In Peace" and "1993-2018" below.
-Shortly after, the channel faded to dark, followed by the startup of Comedy Central, ending 25 years of broadcast.
-The broadcast was "extended", as in the first seconds of Comedy Central broadcast, the station failed to switch off the VIVA logo.
+On 31 December 2018 at 14:00 CET, the channel aired its final music video, "Viva Forever", by the Spice Girls, which had also been aired when the sister channel in the UK and Ireland ceased broadcast earlier in the year.
+Shortly after, the channel aired end-of-broadcast shows, featuring several music artists, former hosts and other celebrities (including DJ BoBo, Loona, Alex Christensen, Udo Lindenberg and Oliver Pocher) saying their goodbyes.
+After the end-of-broadcast specials concluded, the channel aired the music video of "Zu geil für diese Welt" by Die Fantastischen Vier (which was also the first music video that was aired back in 1993) and then faded to a black screen featuring the old 2002-2004 VIVA logo with the words "Rest In Peace" and "1993-2018" below.
+Shortly after, the channel faded to dark, followed by the startup of Comedy Central, officially ending 25 years of broadcast.
+However, the broadcast was unintentionally "extended"; in the first seconds of the Comedy Central broadcast, the station briefly failed to transition from the VIVA logo.